zgq346712481/cucumber/gherkin-react/README.md

 Gherkin-React is configured with a message provider, which will stream cucumber messages to the component, which will update accordingly.
 Internally this uses Redux, but this is opaque to the users of the component.
-You can use this component even if you're not using Redux.
+You can use Gherkin-React even if you're not using Redux.

 There are built-in message providers for base64-encoded messages embedded in a page as well as streaming over a WebSocket.
-Other message providers can be implemented to source messages from another source, for example polling a CI server for a cucumber.bin log file, or querying a service for messages pertaining to specific criteria, such as tags, paths, git revisions etc. One such service is [Cucumber-Reports](#) which serves an enhanced version of the Gherkin `App`, with advanced features such as trend metrics, collaborative editing, example mapping, JIRA integration and more.
+Other message providers can be implemented stream messages from another source, for example polling a CI server for a cucumber.bin log file, or querying a service for messages pertaining to specific criteria, such as tags, paths, git revisions etc. One such service is [Cucumber-Reports](#) which serves an enhanced version of the `App`, with advanced features such as trend metrics, collaborative editing, example mapping, JIRA integration and more.

 The encoding of the messages are based on [cucumber-messages](https://github.com/cucumber/cucumber/tree/master/messages),